SDGraph: Multi-Level Sketch Representation Learning by Sparse-Dense Graph Architecture: Method

 \subsection{Multi-Level Sketch Representation Scheme}

 The Multi-Level Sketch Representation Scheme is developed to identify the effective information embedded in sketches.
 It consists of a hierarchical sketch representation structure, and a summary of the effective information within each level.
 The hierarchical structure is designed to study sketch information as comprehensively as possible.
-For each level, we identify the effective information by theoretical analysis and validate their effectiveness by experiments.
+For each level, we identify the effective information by theoretical analysis and experimental validation.

 The hierarchical structure includes sketch-level, stroke-level, and point-level representations.
 This design is motivated by the intrinsic multi-granularity nature of sketches, covering information from the overall composition, to mid-level stroke structures, and fine-grained point patterns.
 Such a hierarchy mirrors the progressive process of human sketching, from global planning to structural construction to fine execution, while enabling the use of scale-specific learning mechanisms (e.g., global feature aggregation, graph-based stroke modeling, and fine-grained trajectory encoding).